 There are currently 38 LEPs and these are not mutually exclusive.
 For example; Lewes District Council is a member of both the South East LEP and the Coast to Capital LEP.

-For the most part, they are aligned with local authority boundaries, so it is fairly straightforward to aggregate data published at local authority level to these geographies.
+For the most part, they match to local authority boundaries.
+So it is fairly straightforward to aggregate local authority level data to these geographies.
 However, as with every good rule – there are exceptions.
-For example, in Hampshire there are a couple of districts that are split over different LEPs.
+For example, Hampshire has a couple of districts that are split over different LEPs.

-The whole of United Kingdom is broken down into 650 Parliamentary Constituencies.
-Each of these areas are represented by one Member of Parliament (MP).
+Thre are 650 Parliamentary Constituencies across the UK.
+One Member of Parliament (MP) represents each of these areas.
 These boundaries largely use local government wards as the building blocks for proposed constituencies.

 Again, these constituencies vary in size and population.
 New rules stipulate stricter limits on the size of the electorate in each constituency.
 The 2018 Boundary Review has recommended changes, which will see a reduction in total number of seats from 650 to 600.
 Each constituency must contain between 71,301 and 78,507 electors.
 For more detailed information on the proposed upcoming changes, take a look at the background information put together by Boundary Commission for England.